-By Scott Higgins, Partner, Lucy Hancock, Associate and Thomas Mangan, Lawyer
+By Scott Higgins, Partner and Lucy Hancock, Associate

 In November 2014, a 23 storey mixed-use building in Docklands, Melbourne (the Lacrosse Building) caught fire, which spread rapidly up the external face of the building, resulting in a substantive claim for damages in excess of $12 million.

 In the first test case regarding liability for the installation of combustible cladding, the Victorian Civil and Administrative Tribunal (Tribunal) has determined that the use of aluminium composite panels (ACPs) with a highly combustible 100% polyethylene (PE) core to clad the façade of the Lacrosse Building did not comply with the Building Code of Australia (BCA).

 An appeal is highly likely and the decision is not binding on Courts in other jurisdictions.
 Caution must also be taken given the specific facts and contractual clauses that were pertinent to the finding.
 Nonetheless, the case, and particularly the underlying rationale for the decision, has wide-ranging implications for industry professionals.
 It presents a first look by the judiciary into a problem that is far more widespread than the Lacrosse Building and presents the best available guidance at this stage as to how these matters may well play out for owners seeking recovery of rectification costs, and for the potential liability of building professionals (and their insurers).